pbakondy/til/cordova/phonegap-plugin-push-with-ant.md

 # How to build phonegap-plugin-push with Ant

-Cordova plugin [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) is made for build with gradle.
+Cordova plugin [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) is made to build with gradle.

 Ant is not able to resolve `<framework>` tags of `plugin.xml` from Android SDK.